MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-cloud.md

 You can create a private cloud from either:

-- VMM host groups that contain resources from virtualization hosts.
+- VMM host groups that contain resources from virtualization hosts
-- A VMware resource pool.
+- A VMware resource pool

 You can deploy a private cloud by configuring fabric resources, setting up library paths for private cloud users, and setting the cloud capacity.